tejv/CyUSBBootHost/README.md

 Setup
 -------------------------------------------------------------------------------
 1. Get the latest version from output folder.
-2. Install latest JRE(Java Runtime environment).
+2. Install JRE8(Java Runtime environment).
+On ubuntu install javafx as well as it is not part of openjdk.
 3. Install Driver
   ### Windows
     .
 Install libusb win32 driver.
 By default CY device might bind to Windows usbhid driver.